The Church of Jesus Christ of Latter-day Saints in the Democratic Republic of the Congo: Temples

 On October 1, 2011 the Kinshasa Democratic Republic of the Congo Temple was announced by church president Thomas S. Monson.
 On February 12, 2016 ground was broken for the temple in a ceremony conducted by Neil L. Andersen of the Quorum of the Twelve Apostles.
 The temple was dedicated by Dale G. Renlund on April 14, 2019.
-On April 5, 2020, the Lubumbashi Democratic Republic of the Congo Temple was announced by church president Russell M. Nelson, with another to be built in Kananga announced on October 3, 2021.
+Since then three other temples have been announced.